-Figure 2.2, "Objects represented in the Common Analysis Structure (CAS)" [21] also illustrates that an entity may be linked to annotations referring to regions of image documents as well.
+Figure 2 also illustrates that an entity may be linked to annotations referring to regions of image documents as well.
 To do this the annotation type would have to be extended with the appropriate features to point to regions of an image.

-2.3.2.3.
 Multiple Views within a CAS